Panic Attack: What To Do When It Happens

-A panic attack is an extreme reaction to high level stress and anxiety.
-Attacks may seem to come out of nowhere, but in reality the sufferer has built up a tolerance to stressors.
+A panic attack is an essentially an extreme reaction to high levels of stress and anxiety.
+Attacks may seem to come out of nowhere, but in reality, the sufferer has built up a tolerance to stressors.
+We can go into auto-pilot mode where we do not even realize the stressors that are causing these attacks.
 When there is a tolerance, the individual is merely postponing the inevitable, but also creating a boiling point situation.
-The buildup of tolerance to stressors is a coping mechanism that many develop in an effort to sustain a relationship, job, or even to avoid dealing with the object of stress.
+While it's not always intentional, sometimes the buildup of tolerance to stressors is a coping mechanism that many develop in an effort to sustain a relationship, job, or even to avoid dealing with the object of stress.

 Triggers cannot always be avoided.
 We can know that seeing a certain person will upset us and while we can do our best to try and avoid that person, we cannot isolate ourselves completely.
 There is always a possibility that we will be triggered out of nowhere since we can't possibly plan for every scenario.
 However, planning time more efficiently can circumvent certain triggers like traffic.
 If deadlines bring on feelings of panic, employ a proactive stance so that projects can be completed early, thus reducing stress.
 It takes a bit more planning in the short term, but in the long term you'll reap the benefits by reducing symptoms that cause panic.